- Employee benefits

 Yes.
 The money in your HSA can be used to pay for qualified medical expenses of any family member who qualifies as your tax dependent.
 However, if the tax dependent isn’t covered under your plan, his/her expenses won’t be applied toward your deductible.

-If your domestic partner meets the IRS qualifications of a tax dependent, you can legally use your HSA funds for his or her medical expenses.
-Otherwise, your domestic partner whom you cover in the UC-sponsored HealthSavings+ will need to establish his/her own HSA and can contribute up to $7,750.
+If your domestic partner meets the IRS qualifications of a tax dependent, you can legally use your HSA funds for their medical expenses.
+If your domestic partner is covered under your HealthSavings+ plan but does not qualify as your tax dependent, they will need to establish their own HSA and make contributions.

 Insurance premiums generally are NOT considered IRS-qualified medical expenses unless they are for: